ZRaines/mycode/README.md

 # mycode
-Learning to track my code
+Learning to track my code.
+I want to learn how to version control projects with git.
 ## Getting Started
 I have absolutely no programming experience but am very excited to learn.